 By Public Transportation

-Don’t you worry even if you don’t have a car, since Jumunjin Breakwater wasn’t that difficult to reach by bus.
+Don’t worry even if you don’t have a car, since Jumunjin Breakwater wasn’t that difficult to reach by bus.
 Between 2 destinations (Jumunjin or Gangneung), pick what suits you the best depending on the location of the bus terminal in Seoul, timetables and price.

 Note) Due to the COVID-19 at the moment, some bus companies seem to have a reduced service.
 Once the pandemic is over, I’ll check the TxBus website again in case they return to normal services.